amiya007/World-Clock/README.md

 * Add and remove time zones with ease
 * Get your time in 24-hour time format
 * Intuitive and beautiful user interface.
-* Different them for Day and Morning.
+* Different theme for Day and Morning.

 ## Usage